-We find him in February together with ‘keyboard wizard’ Jozef Dumoulin (Lidlboj, Octurn, The Red Hill Orchestra feat.
-Ellery Eskelin and Dan Weiss), in a trio of the young but extremely promising Belgian drummer Samuel Ber (Kris Defoort, Nic Thys, Bo Van Der Werf, Guillaume Orti, Bram De Looze), with whom they shift effortlessly between free improv and compositions by drummer Ber.
+We find him in February joined by keyboard wizard Jozef Dumoulin (Lidlboj, Octurn, The Red Hill Orchestra feat.
+Ellery Eskelin and Dan Weiss), in a trio of the young but extremely promising Belgian drummer Samuel Ber (Kris Defoort, Nic Thys, Bo Van Der Werf, Guillaume Orti, Bram De Looze), with whom they effortlessly shift between free improv and compositions by drummer Ber.